seanwevans/Capsule-UI/examples/ssr/README.md

 # SSR Framework Examples

 This directory contains reference integrations for server-side rendering with React, Vue and Svelte.
-Each example renders a simple message on the server and hydrates on the client.
+Each example renders a Capsule button on the server, hydrates it on the client and demonstrates variant styling and basic accessibility attributes.

 ## Running an Example